 4. Debt-free Retirement

-There will be a lot less pressure on your retirement savings if you’re debt-free when you leave the working world behind.
+To reduce pressure on your retirement savings, plan to be debt-free when you leave the working world behind.
 Imagine how much more money you’ll have each month if you don’t have to worry about a mortgage, car payments, credit card debt or student loans.
-Create a plan with your financial advisor to be debt-free before retirement and lessen the burden on your retirement accounts.
+If things get tight when you retire, you can downsize, cut expenses and live more modestly, but you won’t be able to lessen payments on your debts without increased income.
+Create a plan with your financial advisor to be debt-free before retirement to lessen the burden on your retirement accounts.

 5. Prepare for the Unexpected